Healthdirect Free Australian health advice you can count on.

 • Most people with pacemakers can continue to live active lives.

-• Your doctor can advise you of any precautions you need to take after having a pacemaker inserted.
+• Your doctor will advise you of any precautions you need to take after having a pacemaker inserted.

 What is a pacemaker?

-A pacemaker is a device that sends electrical impulses to the heart.
-These make the heart beat at a normal rate.
-It consists of a battery, a tiny computer and a generator in a thin metal box, along with wires that connect the pacemaker to the heart.
+A pacemaker is a device that sends electrical impulses to the heart to help it beat at a normal rate.
+It consists of a battery and leads (thin wires) that are connected to your heart.

 There are different types of pacemakers.
 Your doctor will discuss which one is best for you.

-• arrhythmias such as heart block (when the electrical signals within the heart are delayed)
+• heart block — when the heart's electrical signals are delayed or blocked

 • other conditions that affect your heart rate